omid3098/OpenTerminal/README.md

 - Run your game and press ` (the button usually on top of Tab button).
 - Type your commandName and it will be execute!

+Features:
+- Custom Terminal configs
+- Can get string return type of a command and show in terminal

 TODO:
  - add support for commands with string parameters
- - add get return type of a command and show in terminal